Connect with us

 A properly built foundation is therefore non-negotiable in any project, be it a small residential home or a large commercial office building.

-Basement foundations have underground concrete walls that support the surface structure and are less prone to frost heaving (soil movement caused by freeze-thaw cycle), which causes cracks on the floor.
+Basement foundations have underground concrete walls that support the surface structure and are less prone to frost heaving (soil movement caused by the freeze-thaw cycle), which causes cracks in the floor.

-While basement foundations offer additional square footage for a house, the extra materials and labour required to complete a basement foundation makes it the most expensive option.
+While basement foundations offer additional square footage for a house, the extra materials and labour required to complete a basement foundation make it the most expensive option.

 On their part, crawl space foundations consist of concrete footings below the ground with short concrete walls that extend several feet above the surface for the building to rest on.